ergogen/ergogen/README.md

     - `radius: num` : the radius of the circle
 - `polygon` : an independent polygon primitive.
 Parameters:
     - `points: [<point_def>, ...]` : the points of the polygon.
 Each `<point_def>` can have its own `ref` and `shift`, all of which are still the same as above.
 If `ref` is unspecified, the previous point's will be assumed.
 For the first, it's `[0, 0]` by default.
-- `ref` : a previously defined outline, see below.
+- `outline` : a previously defined outline, see below.
     - `name: outline_name` : the name of the referenced outline

 Using these, we define exports as follows: